narimiran/aoc2025/clojure/index.md

 - Source code of these notebooks is [available here](https://github.com/narimiran/aoc2025), where you can also find links to the repos with my solutions of previous AoC instances.
-  You'll find my solutions in Clojure, Elixir, Nim, OCaml, Python, Racket;
+  You'll find my solutions in Clojure, Common Lisp, Elixir, Nim, OCaml, Python, Racket;
   often multiple languages per each AoC year.